COMMUNITY RELATIONS COMMITTEE

 The mandate of the Membership Services Committee is to develop and implement effective marketing, mentoring, and membership programs to achieve Chamber retention and recruitment objectives.

-Below is a summary of the key areas of focus for our Committee in 2018:
+The following is a summary of the key areas of focus for our Committee in 2019:

 Membership Growth & Retention